Genft-Studio/six-bit/README.md

 This project enables artists to create an NFT vending machine that dispenses generative art.
 In order to generate an NFT, a proof-of-work puzzle must be solved.
 The more work you do, the more 'rare' the generated NFT is.
 We also added a unique economic twist.

 ## Generative Art
-We considered implementing a few different types of generative art.
+We considered implementing a few different types of generative art:

 ### Snowflakes
 Inpired by Vivian Wu's [snowflake generator](https://viviariums.com/projects/snowflake/), we considered building an NFT generator for animated snowflakes.
 With about 64 bits of entropy, we can create a large number of beautifully animated snowflakes, each of them unique.